-How do atoms interact with each other?

-• Students understand how atoms bond, and how the type of bonds give substances their chemical and physical properties.
+ESSENTIAL QUESTIONS BIG IDEAS How do atoms interact with each other?
+Students understand how atoms bond.
+Students understand how the type of bond gives substances their chemical and physical properties.

-- How can an atom satisfy the octet rule? - How can a Lewis dot structure be used to identify the shape of a molecule? - What are the rules for writing formulas and naming compounds containing ionic and covalent bonds? - What determines the polarity of a compound? - How do you classify the polarity of a bond? - How does the type of bonding (ionic, covalent, metallic) in a substance affect its chemical and physical properties?
+- How can an atom satisfy the octet rule? - How can a Lewis dot structure be used to identify the shape of a molecule? - What are the rules for writing formulas and naming compounds containing ionic and covalent bonds and for transition metals? - What determines the polarity of a compound? - How do you classify the polarity of a bond? - How does the type of bonding (ionic, covalent, metallic) in a substance affect its chemical and physical properties?